777 total views

-“An outstanding and innovative expedition into the world of Doyle’s Sherlock Holmes.”
+“An outstanding and innovative expedition into the world of Doyle’s Sherlock Holmes”

 “The hound!” cried Holmes.
 “Come, Watson, come!
 Great heavens, if we are too late!”

-From Dartmoor to Lancaster, the haunting classic, The Hound of the Baskervilles is brought to the stage as Doyle’s most notorious case begins.
-A tale of horror, betrayal and deceit, the director sets the scene in the world of Sherlock Holmes and is quick to devour attention.
-Striking it’s marked as it means to continue thick smoke, broken by only the swift attack of lightning which consumes the stage as the encounters the horror of the hound.
+From Dartmoor to Lancaster, the haunting classic; ‘The Hound of the Baskervilles’ returns to the stage as Doyle’s most notorious case begins.
+A tale of horror, betrayal and deceit, the world of Sherlock Holmes is quick to devour attention.
+Striking as it means to continue thick smoke, broken by only the swift attack of lightning consumes the stage as our worthy heroes encounter the horror of the hound.

 Not only an ingenious set but intriguing use of a character with actors taking on multiple roles.
-Quick cast changes are rife but don’t distract from the tale; if anything they add further complexity especially with Henry Baskerville falling for Miss Stapleton both of whom are played by the same actor, Rebecca Tebbett.
-Despite such a modest cast, every character was captured, and energetic performances were to be had by all particularly James Gladdon and Siobhan Stanley.
+Quick cast changes are rife but don’t distract from the tale; if anything they add further complexity especially with Henry Baskerville falling for Miss Stapleton both of whom are played by the same actor.
+Despite such a modest cast, every character was captured, and energetic performances were to be had by all, particularly James Gladdon and Siobhan Stanley.
 James Gladdon (Sherlock) so insightfully captured the rapid movements of Doyle’s masterful detective as well as encompassing the harshness of his treatment towards his companion, Watson.
 Gladdon poses such satire and sarcasm to great success, a despicable yet beloved detective.
 Dr Mortimer (Siobhan Stanley) represents far more than a mid-wife rather a pivotal character of the 20th Century with her role being suppressed by masculine prejudice.
-Siobhan Stanley so elegantly captures this with her harsh retorts to Watson’s unfathomed animosity to her position of doctor.
+Siobhan Stanley so elegantly captures this with her harsh retorts to Watson’s unfathomed animosity to her position of Doctor.
 Dr Mortimer’s sense of duty and confidence is wholly reflected in Stanley’s performance and adds not only social insight but also an element of authenticity to Doyle’s literary landscape.

-Enchanting from the first to the last, this portrays of peril and crime is so well crafted with stand out performances, sensitive design and a glimpse into an innovative theatre.
+Enchanting from the first to the last, this portrayal of peril and crime is so well crafted with stand out performances, sensitive design and a glimpse into an innovative theatre.
 The world of Sherlock Holmes; so cleverly crafted and undoubtedly well received.